vinaykeshava/DeepLearning_1stAssignment/1MS19IS139_VINAY_K/README.md

         that the maximal absolute value of each feature in the training set will be 1.0.
 It does not shift/center the data, and thus does not destroy any sparsity.
+        The maximum absolute value is n.
+Then you divide all values of this column by n.

     c) using sklearn MinMaxScaler class
         The transformation is given by::